When in Rome…

 While grated cheese works well atop most pasta dishes, don’t even think of asking for grated cheese on top of your seafood pasta.
 Cheese doesn’t go with fish.

 The reasoning?
-Fish is delicate and cheese is strong, which obscures the flavor of the fish, cookbook author Julia della Croce, an expert on Italian cuisine told AtlasObscura.com.
+Fish is delicate and cheese is strong, which obscures the flavor of the fish, cookbook author Julia della Croce, an expert on Italian cuisine told AtlasObscura.com

-In general, “don’t ask for extra cheese unless the server mentions it,” advises The Daily Meal.
+“Don’t ask for extra cheese unless the server mentions it,” advises The Daily Meal.
 Unless asked, leave it to the chef and server to decide which dishes call for cheese and how much.

 Food Rule #2 – Cappuccino is only a breakfast drink